grueneschweiz/wp-theme-gruene-ch/README.md

 - Newsletter functionalitiy
 - 1h of support for free

+Please note:
-Additional one-time Installation fee CHF 200.-.
+- Additional one-time Installation fee CHF 200.-
+- This offer will be lauched, as soon as we've got more than ten potential buyers